 Try these remedies for dealing with after pains:

-- Apply warm heat to your stomach (or back).
+- Apply warm heat to your abdomen or back.

-- Add Epsom and/or sea salt with one or more of the following essential oils to warm bath water: lavender, jasmine, chamomile, peppermint, rosemary.
+- Add Epsom and/or sea salt with one or more of the following essential oils to a warm bath: lavender, jasmine, chamomile, peppermint or rosemary.

-- Some women find relief from after birth pain by lying on their stomach with a pillow placed under it to apply abdominal pressure or by rocking in a rocking chair.
+- Some women find relief from afterbirth pain by lying on their stomach with a pillow placed underneath to apply abdominal pressure, or the motion of rocking in a rocking chair can help.

 Pelvic Floor Muscles

 Pregnancy and childbirth can weaken your pelvic floor muscles.
-Luckily, when these muscles get weak, you can help make them strong again.
+Luckily, you can help make them strong again.
 Pelvic floor muscles are just like other muscles.
 Exercise can make them stronger.
 Women with bladder control problems can regain control through pelvic muscle exercises, also called Kegel exercises.

-You can find your pelvic floor muscles by recognizing the muscles you use to stop the flow of your urine in midstream or with the help of your health professional.
-Kegel exercises are done by contracting and releasing the pelvic floor muscles several times in a movement similar to stopping the flow of urine.
-The best way to perform
+You can identify your pelvic floor muscles by observing the muscles you use to stop the flow of your urine in midstream or with the help of your health professional.
+Kegel exercises are done by contracting and releasing the pelvic floor muscles several times in a movement, similar to stopping the flow of urine.